googlecodelabs/binary-authorization-simple/README.md

 # Binary Authorization Demo

-### Execute the scripts in sequential order using the `source` command since we are setting variables through bash script
+### Scripts can be executed in sequential order, see example flow below

 ```
 # Enable APIs and create deploy files from templates